Writing Plans in Philippine Setting

 Pray for Travels Later in the Year

 By God’s grace, and only by God’s grace, will I be able to travel this year.
 Budget and circumstances notwithstanding, I am hoping to travel to either Japan or South Korea in September or November.
 To pray is to actively pursue this goal.
+Maybe this is the only goal that will have to remain in the dream realm (read: I want to go, but I need provisions).

 Travel isn’t always urgent for me, but if I travel at all, I prefer to linger in a place rather than rush from one tourist spot to another.
 Perhaps three weeks or a month is the ideal length of stay.
 Meanwhile, all the extra hours not spent sightseeing or moving about incognito will also be spent writing my personal projects.